 Plymouth Educational Team.

 The scheme is run by an educational team.
-The team includes the Plymouth GP Trainers, whose role is largely one to one teaching in the practice, and three Programme Directors who are responsible for delivering the educational programme.
+The team includes the Plymouth GP Clinical and Educational Supervisors, whose role is largely one to one teaching in the practice, and four Programme Directors who are responsible for delivering the planned educational programme.

 The Scheme - An Overview

-At any one time there are approximately 25 specialist trainees (STs) in each year of the three-year scheme (ST1, ST2 and ST3), working in hospital posts and GP training practices.
-We also have close links to the services, with mainly Royal Navy Doctors, both in hospital and GP posts, attending the educational programme and other events.
+At any one time there are approximately 28 Doctoris in Training (DiTs) in each year of the three-year scheme (ST1, ST2 and ST3), working in hospital posts and GP training practices.
+We also have close links to the MOD and its DiTs, both in hospital and GP posts, attending the educational programme and other events.

-The scheme educational programme is held on Wednesdays in the Baylis Conference Suite, Plymouth Science Park.
-The training year is divided into three terms beginning in September, January and April.
+The scheme educational programme is held on Wednesdays; the training year is divided into three terms beginning in September, January and April.

-All STs are expected to attend the educational programme.
-If you are unable to attend because of holidays, study leave or sickness, then it is important you inform the administration team via phone on 01752 676168 or email.
-Non-attendance will be fed back to your clinical supervisors and will be treated as annual leave.
+All DiTs are expected to attend the educational programme.
+If you are unable to attend because of holidays, study leave or sickness, then it is important you inform the administration team via phone on 01752 590668 or email.
+Non-attendance will be fed back to your clinical/educatoinal supervisors and will be treated as annual leave.

-ST1s and 2s can have difficulties attending the educational programme.
-If you do we encourage you to discuss this at an early stage with us.
+ST1s and 2s in secondary care placements can sometimes have difficulties attending the educational programme.
+If you do, we encourage you to discuss this at an early stage with us.

-The educational content of the educational programme is intended to complement that taking place within your training practice.
+The educational content of the programme is intended to complement that taking place within your training practice or location.
 It is not intended to fill the gaps in your detailed factual knowledge.
-This is best done with your trainer or as an adult self-directed learner.
-What the programme offers you is the opportunity to learn with and from other specialist trainees, to consider topics that are more difficult to cover one to one in your training practice and those subjects that benefit from an ‘expert’s’ contribution.
+This is best done with your supervisor or as an adult self-directed learner.
+What the programme offers you is the opportunity to learn with and from other DiTs, to consider topics that are more difficult to cover one to one in your training practice and those subjects that benefit from an ‘expert’s’ contribution.
 You will be actively involved in identifying and delivering this content, guided by the RCGP Curriculum for General Practice Training:

-Your trainer along with the other Plymouth trainers, are an integral part of the scheme, developing and contributing to the programme.
+All the Plymouth GP Clinical and Educational supervisors are an integral part of the scheme, developing and contributing to the programme.
 They recognise the programme as an important part of your GP training, and provide you with study leave to attend.
 During the year you and your colleagues will be able to direct the learning, agreeing topics/problems to be timetabled.
-The intention is to facilitate your learning blending your year’s learning needs with those established from previous years.
+The intention is to facilitate your learning, blending your year’s learning needs with those established from previous years.
 Enjoy it.